daihuyang/minecraft_capstone_project/http_simple/DS_code.md

 ## Load into the "Peer Testing 2" Minecraft World

+## Open the CodeBuilder by pressing 'c' and choose "Localhost:3000"

+## Copy the connect command and run it in the Minecraft chat (you must close the CodeBuilder)

 ## Talk to "Tutorial Tom" for further instructions!

 ## Are you done the job that "Coal Smith" gave you?
 If so, it's time to open the CodeBuilder by pressing 'c' in Minecraft!

-## Now choose "Localhost:3000" and run the Python code below.
+## Now open the CodeBuilder again and run the Python code below.
 You can copy and paste each chunk into a new cell

 ```python
 # read in your updated Minecraft event data